 The public adjusting firm is well known to Steve Badger, a Dallas attorney with Zelle LLP.
 Several clients received letters relating to hail and wind claims indicating Correct Claim had been retained as a public adjuster on behalf of their Texas insureds.
 He, too, described his concerns about the company in a letter that was eventually entered into the bankruptcy records.

-The documents detailed the relationships among what appear to be related firms and prompted a reorganization plan, filed and approved last week, which contains quite a few restrictions governing the firm’s insurance activities going forward.
+The documents detailed the relationships among what appear to be related firms and prompted a reorganization plan, filed and approved last week, which contains restrictions governing the firm’s insurance activities going forward.
 In addition, a $2 million client restitution fund was created as part of an agreement with the Texas Attorney General’s Office and the Texas Department of Insurance.

 According to Badger, there were numerous troubling business practices being conducted by the public adjusting firm.